The following tips provide general advice on how to get more out of your food budget.

 Cook from scratch

 Cooking from scratch nearly always saves money compared to ready meals.
-Have some cheap recipes up your sleeve – try some of our favourite budget recipes or the cooking on a bootstrap blog (formerly ‘A Girl Called Jack’) is another great resource.
+Our Cooking on a budget leaflet has plenty of great recipes and tips and you can also try some of our favourite budget recipes on our website.
+The cooking on a bootstrap blog (formerly ‘A Girl Called Jack’) is another great resource.

 If you have kids, try Let’s Get Cooking at Home for some easy and inspiring recipes.